How I failed machine learning in medical imaging -- shortcomings and recommendations: Evaluations that miss the target

 \item Adding qualitative accounts and involving groups that will be most affected by the application in the metric design~\citep{thomas2020problem}.

 \end{itemize}

 \paragraph{More than beating the benchmark}

-As already suggested above, we want to look at more than just outperforming the benchmark, even if this is done with proper validation and statistical significance testing.
-One point of view is that rejecting a null is not sufficient, and that a method should be accepted based on evidence that it brings a sizable improvement upon the existing solutions.
-This type of criteria is related to \emph{non-inferiority tests} used in clinical trials \citep{dagostino2003noninferiority,christensen2007methodology,schumi2011through,bokai2017comparisons}.
+Even with proper validation and statistical significance testing, measuring a tiny improvement on a benchmark is seldom useful.
+Rather, one view is that, beyond rejecting a null, a method should be accepted based on evidence that it brings a sizable improvement upon the existing solutions.
+This type of criteria is related to \emph{superiority tests} used in clinical trials \citep{committee2001points,dagostino2003noninferiority,christensen2007methodology,schumi2011through}.
 For predictive modeling benchmarks, it amounts to comparing the observed improvement to variation of the results due to arbitrary choices such as data sampling or random seeds \citep{bouthillier2021accounting}.

-Challenges offer a way of limiting the winner's curse, but ideally we want challenges not to only focus on the winner.
-Instead, much more knowledge could be extracted by comparing the competing methods and analysing the determinants of success, as well as analyzing failure cases.
-The MICCAI working group on challenges is already making steps towards this.
+Organizing blinded challenges, with a hidden test set, mitigate the winner's curse.
+But to bring progress, challenges should not to only focus on the winner.
+Instead, more can be learned by comparing the competing methods and analyzing the determinants of success, as well as failure cases.